NOAA-RDHPCS/noaa-rdhpcs.github.io/source/help/index.rst

 .. _getting-help:

 ############
-Getting Help
+Getting Help:
+How to Write a Good Help Ticket
 ############

 .. toctree::
    :maxdepth: 2

-''''How to Write a Good Help Ticket''''

 Use a descriptive subject